SS TILAWA 1942 | The Forgotten Tragedy | Nov 23 1942

 Click below to see the latest newspaper articles on recent developments on the S.S.
 Tilawa.

-A tragedy that cost the lives of hundreds of Indian people.
+A tragedy that cost the lives of hundreds of Indian people

-Copyright © 2013 TILAWA 1942 - All Rights Reserved.
+Copyright © 2013 TILAWA 1942 Heritage productions inc. - All Rights Reserved.

 Dedicated to the missing & surviving victims of the SS Tilawa tragedy.